Hans Prins’s botanical garden

 For these half hardy exotics there are many methods to protect them against the worst frosts.
 Come along to our Jungle Garden and be inspired by what’s possible.
-The nursery has years of experience and Hans Prins and colleagues will be pleased to advise you.
+The botanical garden has years of experience and Hans Prins and colleagues will be pleased to advise you.

 Pot and tub plants

-Bamboo as hedge or specimen plant: key plants in the temperate nursery garden
+Bamboo as hedge or specimen plant: key plants in the temperate botanical garden garden

 Clumping bamboo such as Fargesia is perfect for a hedge.
 Bamboo hedges give privacy, suppress noise to a certain extent, improve the air and provide safe nesting places for birds.
 They are also easy to maintain.
 High bamboo screens can be made with Semiarundiaria and Phyllostachys.
 Then you need a root barrier (also called a rhizome-wall).
 See our bamboo pages for more info, or download the free bamboo brochure.

 Bamboo sticks can also make a fine fence.
-We sell plants and sticks at the nursery from own produce.
-The nursery has also many species of bamboo which you can use as a specimen plant.
+We sell plants and sticks at the botanical garden from own produce.
+The botanical garden has also many species of bamboo which you can use as a specimen plant.
 Phyllostachys aureosulcata ‘Aureocaulis’ is, for example, a magnificent yellow bamboo which is often used as a solitary plant and is exceptionally hardy.

-A number of the bamboo species available at the nursery are eaten as a delicacy; they can be planted in the main garden or in the kitchen garden!
+A number of the bamboo species available at the botanical garden are eaten as a delicacy; they can be planted in the main garden or in the kitchen garden!

 Camellia as hardy flower

 You can enjoy flowering camellias from October to May (8 months long!).
 The earliest bloomers are Camellia sasanqua and Camellia sinensis (the species which gives us tea).
 These are also great hedge-species and they bloom magnificently.
-Many species of Camellia can be admired planted out in the nursery garden.
+Many species of Camellia can be admired planted out in the botanical garden garden.

 During periods of frost the flowering will be suspended, but as soon as it thaws, the blooms return!
-Many are suited to shadowy places, as can be seen here at the nursery.
+Many are suited to shadowy places, as can be seen here at the botanical garden.
 See our shop and info pages about hardy camellia species!

 Eucalyptus, the most exotic tree for your garden